 An AV Integration Team that Listens and Understands your Needs

 Ask probing questions to get as much information as possible in clear detail.
 What services do they offer that match your needs?
 Are their technical engineers certified and their teams trained?
 How do they manage change orders?
 What's their track record in implementing safety procedures?
 How well does the team work together and how long have the members been working together?
-Vague answers should raise red flags and requires more digging - or signal that it's time to move on to the next candidate.
+Vague answers should raise red flags and require more digging—or signal that it's time to move on to the next candidate.

 Finally, are they partners or vendors?
-Remember, you’re looking for an AV partner with whom you can build long-term relationships, not an AV vendor who may treat your project as just another sales opportunity.
+Remember, you’re looking for an AV partner with whom you can build a long-term relationship, not an AV vendor who may treat your project as just another sales opportunity.